mgalloy/knowledge/git.md

   repository `csdms/wmt` to merge into.)
 Better information follows.

-## Merging a fork with the master, II
+## Merge a fork with the master, II

 Use the
 [workflow](http://docs.astropy.org/en/stable/development/workflow/development_workflow.html)